Grow Solar St. Louis — Affordable Solar for All

-Grow Solar St. Louis is a public education and group purchasing program for residential and commercial solar.
+Grow Solar St. Louis, part of Grow Solar Gateway Region, is a public education and group purchasing program for residential and small commercial solar.
 Offered by the Missouri Botanical Garden, Washington University in St. Louis, and the Midwest Renewable Energy Association, property owners throughout the City of St. Louis, St. Louis County, and St. Charles County may participate in this program to help pool their buying power to secure significant discounts that make installing solar more affordable.

 Live across the River?
 Check out Grow Solar Metro East!

 How to Participate

 Start by attending a Solar Power Hour.
 Our free virtual information session teaches you the basics of solar, its financial implications for your property, and how the Grow Solar St. Louis program works.